pack98/pack98.github.io/index.md

-### Welcome to Cub Scout Pack 98
-Our goal is to work with parents to develop our sons into people who care and understand about the amazing world around them.
+**Welcome to Cub Scout Pack** 98 Our goal is to work with parents to develop our sons into people who care and understand about the amazing world around them.
 It’s been said that, “Scouting is fun with a purpose”, and we believe that to be true.
 Scouting does this by mixing fun activities like games, field trips, camping, competitions like Pinewood Derby, service projects, and crafts with teachings about character, citizenship, and concern for our fellow man.

 Families are essential to our Pack success.
 Cub Scouts provides a structure for you and your son to play and learn together.
 You can do even more: every leader in Pack 98 either has a son in Scouting or was an Eagle Scout.
 All of us are volunteers.
 Please see one of us if you are interested in leading or helping out in any way.

+## Meetings
-### Where and When do you meet?
+### When do you meet?
 Due to the surge in new Scouts joining us this year, we do not have enough space at the building for all of us to meet at one time.
 After much discussion, our solution is to split meetings into two nights a week:

 **Returning Pack 98 Scouts and new Scouts from Westside Elementary meet on Monday nights at 6:30 pm.** [Monday Calendar]({% link monday.md %})